cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Strengths

 Deep learning’s biggest advantage is **automated feature learning**.
-As one source notes, deep models can uncover *“intricate, non-linear relationships and subtle correlations within massive datasets that older methods miss”*.
+Deep models can uncover intricate, non-linear relationships and subtle correlations within massive datasets that older methods miss.
 They can digest raw inputs (even unstructured data) and find patterns without explicit human-designed features.
-For instance, an RNN can learn the notion of “rapid spending spree” or “geographical inconsistency” from raw sequences, which would be hard to capture with a few handcrafted features.
+For instance, an RNN can learn the notion of “rapid spending spree” or “geographical inconsistency” from raw sequences, which would be hard to capture with handcrafted features.

 Deep nets also tend to **improve with more data**, whereas classical models may saturate in performance.
 In fraud detection, large payment companies have millions of transactions which deep models can leverage to potentially exceed the accuracy of simpler models.

-Another strength is handling **complex data types**: If one incorporates additional signals like device fingerprints, text (e.g. product names), or network information, deep networks can combine these modalities more seamlessly (e.g. an embedding layer for device ID, an LSTM for text description, etc.).
-In practice, deep models have shown **higher recall** (catching more fraud) at a given false-positive rate compared to classical models, in several cases.
-They are also **adaptive** – architectures like RNNs or online learning frameworks can update as new data comes in, enabling continuous learning (important as fraud evolves).
+Another strength is handling **complex data types**: If one incorporates additional signals like device fingerprints, text (e.g., product names), or network information, deep networks can combine these modalities more seamlessly (e.g., an embedding layer for device ID, an LSTM for text description, etc.).

+In practice, deep models have shown **higher recall** (catching more fraud) at a given false-positive rate compared to classical models, in several cases.[^13]
+They are also adaptive architectures like RNNs or online learning frameworks can update as new data comes in, enabling continuous learning (important as fraud evolves).

 ## Weaknesses

 The primary downsides are **complexity and interpretability**.
-Deep networks are often “black boxes” – it’s non-trivial to explain why a certain transaction was flagged.
+Deep networks are often “black boxes”, meaning that it’s non-trivial to explain why a certain transaction was flagged.
 This is problematic for financial institutions that need to justify decisions to customers or regulators.
-Techniques like SHAP or LIME can help interpret feature importance for deep models, but it’s still harder compared to a linear model or decision tree.
-Another issue is the **data and compute requirement**: training large neural networks may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets (especially if data is limited or highly imbalanced).
+Techniques like [SHapley Additive exPlanations](https://shap.readthedocs.io/) (SHAP) or [Local Interpretable Model-Agnostic Explanations](https://github.com/marcotcr/lime) (LIME) can help interpret feature importance for deep models, [but it’s still harder](https://www.milliman.com/en/insight/Explainable-AI-in-fraud-detection) compared to a linear model or decision tree.

+Another issue is the **data and compute requirement**.
+Training large neural networks may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets (especially if data is limited or highly imbalanced).
 In fact, many academic studies on the popular Kaggle credit card dataset (284,807 transactions) found that simpler models can match deep model performance, likely because the dataset is small and mostly numeric PCA features.
-Deep models really shine when there are huge datasets or additional unlabeled data to pre-train on. **Overfitting** is a risk too – fraud datasets are skewed and sometimes static snapshots in time; a deep network might memorize past fraud patterns that fraudsters no longer use, if not carefully regularized.
-Finally, **latency can be a concern**: a large CNN or LSTM might take longer to evaluate than a logistic regression.
+Deep models really shine when there are huge datasets or additional unlabeled data to pre-train on.

+**Overfitting** is a risk too, fraud datasets are skewed and sometimes static snapshots in time.
+A deep network might memorize past fraud patterns that fraudsters no longer use, if not carefully regularized.

+Finally, **latency can be a concern**.
+A large CNN or LSTM might take longer to evaluate than a logistic regression.
 However, many deep models used for fraud are not excessively large (e.g. an LSTM with a few hundred units), and with optimized inference (batching, quantization, etc.) they can often still meet real-time requirements.
 We discuss latency more later, but suffice it to say that deploying deep models at scale might necessitate **GPU acceleration** or model optimizations in high-throughput environments.

 ## Real-Time Suitability

 Many deep learning models can be deployed for real-time fraud scoring, but it requires more care than classical models.
 Simpler networks (small MLPs) are no issue for real-time.
 RNNs or CNNs might introduce slight latency (tens of milliseconds), but modern inference servers and even FPGAs/TPUs can handle thousands of inferences per second.
-For instance, **Visa** reportedly targets fraud model evaluations in under \~25ms as part of their payment authorization pipeline.
+For instance, Visa reportedly targets fraud model evaluations in under \~25ms as part of their payment authorization pipeline.
 It’s feasible to achieve this with a moderately sized neural network and good infrastructure.

-Scaling to high transaction volumes is another aspect – deep models may consume more CPU/GPU resources, so a cloud deployment might need to autoscale instances or use GPU inference for peak loads.
+Scaling to high transaction volumes is another aspect.
+Deep models may consume more CPU/GPU resources, so a cloud deployment might need to autoscale instances or use GPU inference for peak loads.

 A potential strategy for real-time use is a **two-stage system**: a fast classical model first filters obvious cases (either definitely legitimate or obviously fraudulent), and a slower deep model only analyzes the ambiguous middle chunk of transactions.
 This way, the heavy model is used on a fraction of traffic to keep overall throughput high.

 Additionally, organizations often maintain a **feedback loop**: flag predictions are reviewed (by analysts or via outcomes like chargebacks), and the deep model is retrained frequently to incorporate the latest data.

-Some deep models can be updated via **online learning** – for example, an RNN that continuously updates its hidden state or a streaming NN that periodically retrains on a rolling window of data – which helps keep them current with concept drift.
+Some deep models can be updated via **online learning**.
+For example, an RNN that continuously updates its hidden state or a streaming NN that periodically retrains on a rolling window of data, which helps keep them current with concept drift.

 ## Examples

 Notable examples of deep learning in fraud detection:

-- *Feedforward DNNs:* e.g. **PayPal** in the mid-2010s applied neural networks to fraud, and more recent fintech startups leverage DNNs on features (Feedzai, etc., often combining with tree models).
+- *Feedforward DNNs:* PayPal in the mid-2010s applied neural networks to fraud, and more recent fintech startups leverage DNNs on features (Feedzai, etc., often combining with tree models).
-- *RNN/LSTM for sequences:* multiple studies (Jha et al. 2019, Bahnsen et al. 2016, etc.) showed LSTM networks can detect sequential fraud behavior that static models miss, improving recall by capturing temporal patterns.
+- *RNN/LSTM for sequences:* Multiple studies (Jha et al. 2019, Bahnsen et al. 2016, etc.) showed LSTM networks can detect sequential fraud behavior that static models miss, improving recall by capturing temporal patterns.
 Some large merchants use LSTMs on user event streams to catch account takeovers and fraud in session.
 - *Autoencoder anomaly detection:* unsupervised autoencoders have been used by banks to flag new types of fraud.
 For instance, an autoencoder trained on normal mobile transactions flagged anomalies that turned out to be new fraud rings exploiting a loophole (detected via high reconstruction error).
-- *Hybrid Deep + GBDT:* recent trends include using neural networks to generate features for a gradient boosted tree.
-One approach trained a deep autoencoder or embedding model on transactions, then fed the learned embeddings into XGBoost – yielding improved accuracy while retaining the tree model’s explainability.
+- *Hybrid Deep + GBDT:* Recent trends include using neural networks to generate features for a gradient boosted tree.
+One approach trained a deep autoencoder or embedding model on transactions, then fed the learned embeddings into XGBoost, yielding improved accuracy while retaining the tree model’s explainability.
 This hints at a theme: combining deep learning’s representation power with the structured modeling and interpretability of classical methods.

-# Graph-Based Methods
+# Graph-Based Models

-A powerful class of methods treats the financial system as a **graph** – linking entities like users, accounts, devices, IP addresses, merchants, etc. Fraudulent activity often involves networks: groups of fraudsters might share information (e.g. using the same stolen cards or devices), or a single fraudster might operate many accounts that transact with each other. **Graph-based models** aim to exploit these relational structures to detect fraud patterns that single-transaction models might miss.
-The rise of **Graph Neural Networks (GNNs)** in recent years has led to many applications in fraud detection.
+A powerful class of methods treats the financial system as a graph, linking entities like users, accounts, devices, IP addresses, merchants, etc.
+Fraudulent activity often involves networks: groups of fraudsters might share information (e.g. using the same stolen cards or devices), or a single fraudster might operate many accounts that transact with each other.
+Graph-based models aim to exploit these relational structures to detect fraud patterns that single-transaction models might miss.
+The rise of [Graph Neural Networks](https://en.wikipedia.org/wiki/Graph_neural_network) (GNNs) in recent years has led to many applications in fraud detection.[^23]

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2025/2025-04-03/suspicious-subgraphs.png alt: "Illustration of entity linkages in transaction fraud" %}